jfischoff/oxymoron/README.md

 If the idea of type level checking for OpenGL code excites you, find me on irc as  jfischoff, or email me at jonathangfischoff@gmail.com.

-* Okay I lied.
+\* Okay I lied.
 It will not compile.
 I have yet to figure out how to use the snazzy type level list literal syntax that you get for [*], for data-kinded lists.
-Below is the code that will actually compile.
+Below is the code that will actually compile but the code above is more instructive, and hopefully syntax that is possible (it is possible for the less type safe version).

 ```
 testVertexShader1 :: Sing ('VertexShader '[] '[] ('Varying Color VFloat ': 'Varying Position VInt ': ('[] :: [Varying])))